TommasoMenghini/DPM-Models-for-Clustering/worldbank_data.md

 Scaled GDP per capita density plot
 ------------------

 As introduced in the [`country_data.md`](https://github.com/TommasoMenghini/DPM-Models-for-Clustering/blob/main/country_data.md) file let's now discuss about the **density of the scaled GDP per capita** plot, where each point represents a specific country and is colored according to the **2010 clustering partion**.
 The density of this feature was estimated using the R function `density()`, which computes kernel density estimates.
 Although alternative density estimation methods might be more elegant, we opted for this approach due to time constraints.
 As said before we address the case of  **China**, **Saudi Arabia** and **Ireland**.

+First we load some relevant quantities obtained from the [`country_data.md`](https://github.com/TommasoMenghini/DPM-Models-for-Clustering/blob/main/country_data.md) file.

 ``` r